Contact Us • Staff • Board of Trustees • Plan Your Visit

 FST has modeled itself on the strength of creating the best in contemporary theatre at an affordable price.
 Overall, FST serves over 160,000 attendees per year through its major programs: the Mainstage Series, the Cabaret Series, Stage III, WRITE A PLAY, Education, and New Play Development.

-Now beginning its 39th season, the Mainstage is FST’s flagship program, producing the best in contemporary American theatre by presenting plays that speak to a living, evolving and dynamically changing world.
+Now beginning its 40th season, the Mainstage is FST’s flagship program, producing the best in contemporary American theatre by presenting plays that speak to a living, evolving and dynamically changing world.
 The Mainstage Series features seven annual productions that draw from new works, regionally produced works and the latest Off-Broadway and Broadway plays.
 The creation and fostering of new works is a cornerstone of FST’s livelihood, having produced 33 world premieres and 89 regional premieres in the Mainstage series.
+To view the plays under consideration for the 2014 Summer Mainstage Season click here.

 This offbeat program brings work to the Sarasota stage from both ends of the spectrum.
 Stage III is dedicated to the presentation of socially significant productions, stimulating audiences by presenting challenging content and unique form, featuring productions like Edward Albee’s The Goat.
 Though, it also offers something for the broader palate, seeking to entertain audiences with shows like Shear Madness.